Alucad0/Battleships/README.md

 The two packages (pygame & requests) can be install your IDE (Intergrated Developer Enviroment).
 Note that each IDE has a different way to install packages.
-Otherwise you can use the your command prompt and change the directory to the scripts folder of the location of where Python is installed, then type `pip install pygame` and `pip install requests`.
+Otherwise you can use the command prompt and change the directory to the scripts folder of the location of where Python is installed, then type `pip install pygame` and `pip install requests`.

 ### UML